AustinBoyuJiang/v4.austinjiang.com/public/blog/calhacks12.0/calhacks12.0.md

 With some AI assisted coding, I quickly completed the backend interface for the agent, while Anish and Kim finished the frontend.
 By then Anish was exhausted, so he went to his car to take a nap.
 That left Celine and me to polish the remaining details.

 I soon completed the API for fetching stock information using the Python library yfinance, which Celine had just learned about from someone in her dorm.
 I integrated it into the frontend, and by that time it was already 2 a.m.
-During the night, we made two trips to a nearby McDonald’s.
+During the night, we made two trips to a nearby McDonald's.
 Celine kindly bought me an ice cream, which I really appreciated.

 At 3 a.m., there was only one feature left, having the AI assign a credibility score to each news source.
 Honestly, by then we were too tired to keep coding.
 I suggested a simpler solution, a random number generator centered around 70 that produced a score for each source.
 The reasoning was simple.
 Each judge would only spend three to five minutes at a booth.
 They would not have time to inspect the implementation in detail, especially for such a small feature.